What is the difference between magnesium citrate and magnesium glycinate?

 Anxiety and Mood Disorders

 Magnesium deficiency acts as a stressor on the body, increasing the release of catecholamines (stress hormones) and cortisol.
 This creates a feedback loop where stress depletes magnesium, and low magnesium increases stress.
-Magnesium glycinate is the preferred form for mental health applications.
-The glycine acts antagonistically to NMDA receptors—excitatory receptors in the brain—providing a mild anti-anxiety effect without sedation.
+Magnesium glycinate is often chosen for mental well-being because it is easier to tolerate for consistent daily dosing.
+Glycine is an inhibitory neurotransmitter at glycine receptors and may have calming effects in some contexts, but evidence that the glycine from magnesium glycinate specifically improves anxiety through NMDA pathways is limited.

 Migraines and Chronic Pain

 Both forms can be effective for migraine prevention, as magnesium plays a role in stabilizing neuronal membranes and preventing the wave of cortical spreading depression associated with migraine aura.
-However, because migraine prevention requires daily, long-term supplementation (often 400-600 mg/day), magnesium glycinate is typically preferred to avoid the chronic diarrhea associated with high-dose citrate.
+However, because migraine prevention requires daily, long-term supplementation (often 400 to 600 mg/day), magnesium glycinate is typically preferred to avoid the chronic diarrhea associated with high-dose citrate.

 Symptoms and signals

 • Muscle cramps and twitching: A classic sign of magnesium deficiency.
-Both forms help, but glycinate is better for long-term repletion without GI side effects.
+Both forms help, but glycinate is often easier for long-term repletion without GI side effects.

 • Loose stools or urgency: A clear signal that you have exceeded your bowel tolerance with magnesium citrate or that you are taking magnesium citrate when you should be taking glycinate.
 This is the “bowel tolerance” threshold.